 - 150 g butter at room temperature

 - Preheat oven to 160°c Fan.
-I used 2 x 20.5 cm round (USA) Pans but you can use a single round 20 - 22cm springform pan if you like Use pan release, melted butter or spray with an oil spray if your pan is not non-stick.
+I used 2 x 20.5 cm round (USA) Pans but you can use a single round 20 – 22cm springform pan.
+Use pan release, melted butter or spray with an oil spray if your pan is not non-stick.
 Mine is, so I only line the base with baking paper to make it easy to flip out.

 - Combine the white chocolate and almonds into a food processor and mix until it forms a crumbly texture.
 (TM: With the MC in place 10 sec / Speed8) Set aside.

 - Add or Weigh the remaining ingredients into the Food processor and mix until smooth.
 (TM: With the MC in place mix on 10 seconds/speed 7)

 - Dump the whole white chocolate and almond mixture back into the food processor and blitz for another few seconds until well combined.
 (TM: Dump the white choc and almond mix back into the TM and with the butterfly and MC in place mix for 10 seconds/speed 3.5)

 - Pour into the prepared pan.
 Bake for 50 minutes or until a skewer inserted into the centre comes out clean.
 Two tins will take less time than One.
 Set aside to cool in the tin unlit cold.

 For the Topping

 - Weight the butter and place into a food processor or stand mixer and blitz on high speed (TM: Weigh the butter into the TM bowl and mix on speed 5 / 5 seconds